 Point #4: Being mean and harming people is not from Islam

 Now, this issue has two sides, right?
 There are those who might be on the receiving end of M.M.Gs (mean Muslim girls) and of course we have the M.M.Gs all together.
 But there are commonalities between both groups.
-Did it ever occur to you that the M.M.Gs could have once been on the receiving end or in a situation in their life where Allah prevented them from having any friends at all.
-Again, we are Muslim girls and women and we are humans with life experiences that really affect us.
-If we don't learn to process our experiences of hurt, depression, pain and anger appropriately, sooner or later those emotions will find a way to break out!
+Did it ever occur to you that the M.M.Gs could have once been on the receiving end or in a situation in their life where Allah prevented them from having any friends or where they were mistreats by Muslim women in their communities?
+Every experience teaches us something important or some conditioning that we pack for our next destination/interaction.
+If we don't learn to process our experiences of hurt, depression, pain and anger appropriately, sooner or later those emotions will find a way out and wreck havoc in our lives or the live of those we interact with!
 So let's jump into the S.C.S's:

 #1 Work on being a sister to every sister you meet.
 Allah, in His speech that many of us know, has instructed us (with what means): “The believers, men and women, are Awliyaa’ (helpers, supporters, friends, protectors) of one another; they enjoin (on the people) Al‑Ma‘roof (i.e. Islamic Monotheism and all that Islam orders one to do), and forbid (people) from Al‑Munkar (i.e. polytheism and disbelief of all kinds, and all that Islam has forbidden); they perform As-Salaah (Iqaamat-as-Salaah), and give the Zakaah, and obey Allaah and His Messenger.
 Allaah will have His Mercy on them.
 Surely, Allaah is All-Mighty, All-Wise”

 Be a sister!
 Give the salams and truly mean every part of that dua!
 Smile, shake hands and give the same amount of positive energy that you want to receive in return.
+Stop judging every comment on social media personally!
+Stop arguing with everyone about everything.
+Learn to share your ideas peacefully and how to listen to others point of views that you don't agree without getting sour!
+It's okay for your friends to differ with you!
+It' okay not to see to eye with everyone all the time.
+Be a sister!
+Make/find an excuse to lightent the conversation and make someone smile or laugh!
 Allah promises that He will have mercy on us, Alhamduleelah, so do your part to make sure that you receive it by behaving in the manners with the people that Allah loves.

 #2 Be honest!
-If today or this whole week is not what's good with you, let sisters know upfront in a light-hearted way!
-"Sis, I'm running low on energy today, but I wanted to drop into your event to support you/ drop off this dish/ sit and listen to the class/see the people/ give a donation -etc whatever it is, be specific and don't let your sisters think that your issue is with them.
+If today or this whole week is not what's good with you, let sisters know upfront in a lighthearted way!
+"Sis, I'm running low on energy today, but I wanted to drop into your event to support you/ drop off this dish/ sit and listen to the class/see the people/ give a donation - or I can't make it this time, I'm not feeling up to being out with company at this time."
+Whatever you're feeling: be specific and don't let your sisters think that your issue is with them.
 No mean mugging or rolling eyes or being inattentive to your sisters.
-If you feel that bad, stay home and send them a text, email or give or phone call.
-If you are low, but not empty, go see your sisters, but only stay for a short time.
-Smile, give the salams, be HONEST, and then leave.
-Because honestly if you have negatives vibes, you don't need to spread that sort of energy to others.
+If you feel that bad, stay home and send them a text, email or give a phone call at a later time.
+If you are moody, but not empty, go see your sisters and snatch up those blessings.

 #3 Don't block your blessings!
-If you have a clique/bffs/posse/homies/sissy poos - that's all good and it could even be a wonderful ni'mah from Allah, if you have been blessed with good friends.
+If you have a clique/bffs/posse/homies/sissy poos - that's all good!
+That's a wonderful ni'mah from Allah if you have been blessed with good friends.
 Make dua for them and treasure them, but know that Allah is Ar Razzaq!
 If He gave you two, He can give three, four or 20.
 Don't close yourself off to meeting and getting to know other sisters in your community because you don't know what Allah has out there for you.
-Some sister in another country, could be destined to become your greatest ally, but you won't know or receive that, if you are so caught up in the exclusivity of your small circle of friends.
+Some sister in another country could be destined to become your greatest ally, but you won't know it or receive that, if you are so caught up in the exclusivity of your small circle of friends and your own close-minded views.
 Furthermore, diversity is beautiful.
 Connecting to sisters who have different skills, experiences and knowledge than you, builds you up and allows to fully appreciate Allah's bounties in your life.

 #4 Speak up and against M.M.G's behaviors!
 Iman is not only a statement on our tongues, it is a belief in our heart and an action with the limbs.
 The nabi sallallahu alyhi wa sallam said, "A Muslim is the brother of a Muslim.
 He neither oppresses him nor humiliates him nor looks down upon him.
 The piety is here, (and while saying so) he pointed towards his chest thrice.
 It is a serious evil for a Muslim that he should look down upon his brother Muslim.
 All things of a Muslim are inviolable for his brother in faith: his blood, his wealth and his honour.
 (The book of Muslim, Book 32, Number 6219)"

-We have to address negativity in positive ways in order to produce more positive energy to displace the negativity.
-So it's not all right to dishonor sisters displaying M.M.G's behaviors publicly (on Twitter, Facebook, a blog, or to other Muslims).
+We have to address negativity in positive ways in order to produce more positive energy to displace the negativity (you got that?).
+It's not all right to to turn up/get lit/or show out on your sisters (on Twitter, Facebook, a blog, or to other Muslims) whether they are M.M.Gs or not.
+Know when to let it go and keep it moving.
+Don't argue, don't fall into any traps set up by Shaytan to misbehave.
+You're too grown for that!
 The simple fact is that even in the face of adversity, dear sisters, we have to still hold fast to that which is better: love, patience, loyalty, prayer, and dua!
 Allah will provide for us, as long as we keep our duty to Him.